jonigl/ai-publications/publications/2025/05/Build an MCP Client in Minutes - Local AI Agents Just Got Real/README.md

 ### Want to know how to build an MCP server?

-You can check out my article on how to build an MCP server in minutes here: [Your first MCP Server (quick)](../../04/Your%20first%20MCP%20Server (quick)/README.md).
+You can check out my article on how to build an MCP server in minutes here: [How to Build Your First MCP Server (Fast)](../../04/Your%20first%20MCP%20Server (quick)/README.md).